International Selection Committee

 born 1982 in Plauen, Vogtland, already wondered at a tender age how the Sandmann was able to run around without any strings and envied the cameraman who had the honour of working with the little cartoon boy Pumuckl.
 His interest in the magic of what happens behind the film scenes took him from drawing small flip books to studying media production and computer graphics.
 And his weakness for the enchantment of what can be created on the computer for the monitor or silver screen has been a constant preoccupation of his since then.
 Dresden has been his adopted home since 2002.
 After completing his studies, he worked as a technical director for effects at the Dresden-based 'PiXABLE' Studios, on the short film 'Grisella' among others.
 Since 2011 he has worked as a freelancer in the field of visual effects.
 Danny joined the FILMFEST DRESDEN selection committee in 2013.

 Susann Arnold is an illustrator, animation filmmaker and animation film curator, who focuses on up-and-coming international filmmakers with an artistic background.
 Born in 1984 in Karl-Marx-Stadt, which is Chemnitz today, she studied cinematography at schools in Leipzig, Berlin and Tallinn.
 Her films have been screened globally at international festivals.
 At the same time, she deepened her knowledge and skills by assisting on various analogue animation film productions.
 Since 2013, she has run the event label "LÆ.nimation", with which she organises pan-regional, full-length animated film screening events – such as the Horror Animated Film Special on Halloween – and screens animation films in cinemas as pre-films to the main feature.
-Susann Arnold joins the FILMFEST DRESDEN viewing and selection committee for the first time in 2018.
+Susann Arnold joined the FILMFEST DRESDEN viewing and selection committee in 2018.

 National Selection Committee